The world's safest airlines for 2021 revealed

 They are Air Baltic, Air New Zealand, Alaska Airlines, All Nippon Airways, AirAsia, British Airways, Cathay Pacific Airways, Delta Air Lines, Emirates, Etihad Airways, Eva Air, Japan Airlines, Jetblue, KLM, Korean Airlines, Lufthansa, Singapore Airlines, Southwest, Qatar Airways and Westjet.

-AirlineRatings said these airlines had gone "above and beyond in the protection of passengers".
+AirlineRatings said these airlines had gone "above and beyond in the protection of passengers."

 AirlineRatings.com's safest airlines for 2021: